tuffy/emuman/README.md

     emuman mess report

 The software list names will be used in all the other `mess` options.

+## Generating a List of Software

+Simply using

+    emuman mess list

+will generate a report of all software lists.
+Or, using

+    emuman mess list some_list

+will generate a report of all software for the given software list.
+Since adding software requires knowing its name in MESS, this is an easy way to find that name.

 ## Adding New ROMs for a Software List